scallioglu/VMMC-AnalyticalvdW-FacetedNP/README.md

-# Faceted Nanoparticle Self-Assembly Simulation using Analytical van der Waals Potentials
+# Monte Carlo Simulation of Faceted Nanoparticles Interacting via Analytical Potentials

-This repository provides a Monte Carlo simulation framework for modeling the self-assembly of faceted nanoparticles (NPs) using an accurate **analytical potential** to capture orientation-dependent van der Waals (vdW) interactions.
+This repository provides a virtual-move Monte Carlo simulation framework for modeling the self-assembly of faceted nanoparticles (NPs) using an accurate **analytical potential** to capture orientation-dependent van der Waals (vdW) interactions.
 The framework enables large-scale and fast simulations of NP assembly, supporting multiple particle shapes and interaction models.
+Additionally, there is an option to investigate the self-assembly and phase behavior using atomistic or coarse-grained models, allowing flexible resolution depending on your research needs.

 ---